 “At Manson’s trial, prosecutor Vincent Bugliosi argued that the cult leader was inspired by his misreading of The Beatles’ White Album.
 Indeed, “Helter Skelter” had been smeared …on (the victim’s) refrigerator”(1).

-Nixon soon became the scourge and chief adversary of the counter-culture youth.
-In attempt to halt the spread of communism, Nixon had perpetuated a bloody war in Vietnam.
+According to authors Minutaglio and Davis, Richard Nixon soon became the scourge and chief adversary of a rebellious youth.
+In an attempt to halt the spread of communism, Nixon had perpetuated a bloody war in Vietnam.
 Fearing the draft and disagreeing with American involvement, many students were vehemently opposed.

 The High Priest